EEZhuang/THRIVE/README.md

 TC-SOW-2: Reacting to Friend’s Goals

 Account #1
-Email: testergoal@gmail.com
+Email: testgoal@gmail.com
 Password: password

 Account #2
-Email: firstfriend@gmail.com
+Email: friend1@gmail.com
 Password: password

 ** Needs these two accounts to be friends
-** Needs secondfriend to be a friend of testergoal
+** Needs friend2 to be a friend of testgoal
-** Needs some goal on firstfriend so testergoal can like it.
+** Needs some goal on friend1 so testgoal can like it.

 =======================================